Vietnam national football team: Rebuild under Kim Sang-sik (2024–present)

 In the final round of 2027 AFC Asian Cup qualification, Vietnam was drawn into Group F with two Southeast Asian teams: Malaysia and Laos, along with Nepal.
 They began their journey with a 5–0 victory over Laos.
 However, Vietnam lost the next match to Malaysia, their first in 11 years, with a 4–0 scoreline, although Vietnam's heavy loss was later mitigated by the Malaysian football naturalisation scandal unfolding as Malaysia's win could potentially be overturned into an automatic loss.
+After an investigation, the CAS declared Malaysia had falsified naturalisation documents and AFC declared Vietnam earned a 3–0 win in that game.
 Amidst Malaysia's ongoing scandal, Vietnam rebounded with great difficulties by beating Nepal 3–1 and 1–0 respectively, with poor performances and much criticism over the team's disjointed display.
+Vietnam concluded 2025 with an unconvincing 2–0 win against Laos, with Rafaelson returning to the national team after eleven months of absence due to a heavy injury he suffered against Thailand in the second leg of the 2024 ASEAN Championship final and scoring the opening goal with a penalty, and the second goal scored by Phạm Tuấn Hải.
+Following the win, Vietnam's FIFA Ranking position jumped from 110 to 107, though it would decrease to 108 as of January 2026.
+On 31 March 2026, Vietnam achieved a 3–1 win against Malaysia at home, completing a perfect campaign in the 2027 AFC Asian Cup qualifiers, with six out of six wins achieved.
+As a result of this win, combined with the 0–4 defeat to Malaysia being overturned to a 3–0 win, and an additional 3–0 win against Bangladesh in a friendly a few days earlier, on 1 April, Vietnam jumped to rank 99, increasing nine ranks.
+This marked the first time Vietnam was above the 100th rank since December 2023.